 Output Performance milestones Report due Payment Payment 1 Each State will provide the Commonwealth with a project plan.
-The Plan will outline (using best endeavours with regard to the level of detail available): how the State will distribute Payments 1-2 to service providers, in line with the Schedule terms, and December 2023 \$84.851 millior split among States the State's proposed financial contributions in line with the Commonwealth's financial contributions support for data improvement activities o support for evaluation activities The Commonwealth and each State to agree the project plan, including that State's financial contribution.
-The Commonwealth and States sign the Schedule - The Commonwealth will release the payments to States once the performance milestones are met. ll .
-Payment 2 Each State is required to provide: October 2024 \$72.322 million Progress Report on the allocation, expenditure, and early outcomes of Payment 1 of the set have asserted a split among The Commonwealth will release the payments to States once the performance milestones are met.
-States State reporting Each State is required to provide: Women and Nil - ongoing Updates as part of Women and Women's Safety Ministerial Council meetings on funding allocation and expenditure to date, and key priorities for spending, in line with the Schedule terms Women's Safety Ministerial Council reporting requirement State reporting Second Interim / Final Report on the allocation, expenditure, and outcomes of Payments 1-2 October 2025 Nil For states who will not have final data and outcomes available, an additional final report will be due in June 2026. itate reporting Final Report (if needed) on the allocation, expenditure, and outcomes of Payments 1- 2.
-June 2026 Nil
+The Plan will outline (using best endeavours with regard to the level of detail available): o how the State will distribute Payments 1-2 to service providers, in line with the Schedule terms, and December 2023 \$84.851 million split among States the State's proposed financial contributions in line with the Commonwealth's financial contributions i support for data improvement activities no lal The Commonwealth and States sign the Schedule The Commonwealth will release the payments to States once the performance milestones are met.
+Payment 2 Each State is required to provide: October 2024 \$72.322 million Progress Report on the allocation, expenditure, and early outcomes of Payment 1 The Commonwealth will release the payments to States once the performance milestones are met. split among States State reporting Each State is required to provide: Women and Nil - ongoing Updates as part of Women and Women's Safety Ministerial Council meetings on funding allocation and expenditure to date, and key priorities for spending, in line with the Schedule terms Women's Safety Ministerial Council reporting requirement State reporting Second Interim / Final Report on the allocation, expenditure, and outcomes of Payments 1-2 October 2025 Ē For states who will not have final data and outcomes available, an additional final report will be due in June 2026.
+State reporting Final Report (if needed) on the allocation, expenditure, and outcomes of Payments 1- June 2026 ī

-Output Performance milestones Report due Payment Innovative Perpetrator Responses 2022-23 payment Funding is conditional on Commonwealth agreement to each state's project plan.
-The project plan must meet the requirements outlined in clause 35. • This applies to ACT only, other jurisdictions will receive this payment in 2023-24, aligned with when this deliverable is/was met.
+Table 7: Innovative Perpetr Table 7: Innovative Perpetrator Responses - Performance requirements, reporting and payment summary ummary Output Performance milestones Report due Payment Innovative Perpetrator Responses 2022-23 payment Funding is conditional on Commonwealth agreement to each state's project plan.
+The project plan must meet the requirements outlined in clause 35.
+This applies to ACT only, other jurisdictions will receive this payment in 2023-24, aligned with when this deliverable is/was met.
 May 2023 \$0.500m June 2023 Innovative Perpetrator Responses 2023-24 payment Funding is conditional on Commonwealth agreement to each state's current project plan and a progress report.
 ACT will be required to provide: Current project plan, i.e. updated if necessary.
 The project plan must meet the requirements outlined in clauses 34 and 35 and clearly show intended use of all funds.
 Progress report on the activities and expenditure to date.
-December 2023 \$0.780m January 2024 All jurisdictions excluding ACT will be required to provide: • A project plan.
+December 2023 \$0.780m January 2024 All jurisdictions excluding ACT will be required to provide: A project plan.
 The project plan must meet the requirements outlined in clause 35.
-August 2023 \$0.500m September 202 Current project plan, i.e. updated if necessary.
-The project plan must meet the requirements outlined in clauses 34 and 35 and clearly show intended use of all funds; and Progress report on the activities and expenditure to date.
-December 2023 \$0.780m January 2024 Innovative Perpetrator Responses 2024-25 payment Funding is conditional on Commonwealth agreement to each state's updated project plan and progress report.
-Each state will be required to provide: • Progress report on the activities and expenditure to date August 2024 \$0.781m September 202 Current project plan, i.e. updated if necessary.
+Current project plan, i.e. updated if necessary.
+The project plan must meet the requirements outlined in clauses 34 and 35 and clearly show intended use of all funds; and August 2023 December 2023 \$0.500m September 2023 \$0.780m January 2024 Progress report on the activities and expenditure to date.
+Innovative Perpetrator Responses 2024-25 payment Funding is conditional on Commonwealth agreement to each state's updated project plan and progress report.
+Each state will be required to provide: • Progress report on the activities and expenditure to date • Current project plan, i.e. updated if necessary.
 The project plan must meet the requirements outlined in clauses 34 and 35.
+August 2024 \$0.781m September 2024